bonaparte/bonaparte/components/index.md

 ### 3. Components can require child elements, but do not require them to be of a certain type.
 >

+This provides the user with the option to choose which HTML tag semantically fits best for their application.
+It also allows for tighter nesting which reduces elements on the page.

+---

 - Components create structure but are otherwise design agnostic.
 - Components are _pure_.
 Functionality is controlled by custom attributes only.